Macklin Celebrini: Early years

-Celebrini played much of his minor hockey in Vancouver until his father accepted a job for the Golden State Warriors and moved his family to San Jose.
-Celebrini spent the 2019–20 season with the San Jose Jr Sharks program.
-Later he signed with the Chicago Steel of the United States Hockey League (USHL) for the 2022–23 USHL season after scoring 50 goals and 67 assists in 52 games playing for Shattuck-Saint Mary's.
-He quickly earned a hat trick and was named USHL's forward of the week.
-Celebrini ultimately posted 86 points during the season, leading the USHL, and the most-ever by an under-17 player in USHL history.
-After helping the Steel reach the USHL's Eastern Conference Finals, Celebrini was named Player of the Year, Rookie of the Year, and Forward of the Year, becoming only the second USHL player to win all three awards, and the first to do so in a single season.
-Additionally, Celebrini was named to the All-USHL and All-Rookie first teams.
+For the 2022–23 season, at age 16, Celebrini signed with the Chicago Steel of the United States Hockey League (USHL).
+He won the scoring title with 86 points (46 goals, 40 assists) in 50 games, leading all USHL players in both points and goals.
+Celebrini broke the record for most points ever by an under-17 player in USHL history.
+He also broke the Steel franchise record for most single-season power play goals with 21 and most goals in a game with 5.
+After helping the Steel reach the USHL's Eastern Conference finals, Celebrini was named Player of the Year, Rookie of the Year, and Forward of the Year, becoming the second USHL player to win all three awards and the first to do so in a single season.
+Celebrini was also named to the All-USHL and All-Rookie first teams.